sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup.md

 # Microsoft-Windows-Shell-Setup

-Microsoft-Windows-Shell-Setup contains elements and settings that control how the Windows® operating system shell is installed on a destination computer.
+Microsoft-Windows-Shell-Setup contains elements and settings that control how the Windows operating system shell is installed on a destination computer.

 ## In This Section